Academic Policies - Undergraduate

 Academic Recovery Plan

-Students placed on probation or returning from suspension will be required to participate in an academic recovery plan, designed to help the student assess their current academic strategies and make necessary changes in order to be successful in future semesters.
+Students placed on academic notice, probation, or returning from suspension will be required to participate in an academic recovery plan, designed to help the student assess their current academic strategies and make necessary changes in order to be successful in future semesters.

 Summer Session Courses for Suspended and Dismissed Students

 Students who are currently enrolled in one or more summer session courses, and receive notification of suspension or dismissal, will be allowed to complete those courses for grade and credit.
 Academic performance in summer session courses is not considered in appeal decisions.
 However, students may make a request to the dean’s representative for special consideration of summer course work as part of their appeal.

 Note: Students may also receive notice that their summer Financial Aid has been withdrawn due to not making successful academic progress (SAP), which may prevent them from continuing in summer classes.
 In those cases, students must work with Financial Aid to determine their eligibility to retain and use that aid.

 Students who can provide evidence of extenuating circumstances that affected their academic performance during the semester may appeal their suspension.
 Students who seek to appeal their suspension must do so in writing and should address all requirements as outlined in the suspension letter.
 Appeals are normally submitted within ten business days of the date of the suspension letter and should be addressed to the Dean or Dean’s representative as noted in the letter.
 The appeal will be brought to the university Academic Standing Committee for review.
 The decision of the Academic Standing Committee is final and not subject to additional appeal.